stellaadler/NYU-Bootcamp-Final/README.md

 ### Baseline Models
 To establish performance benchmarks, the following models were trained on both feature sets:
--Dummy Classifier (most frequent)
+- Dummy Classifier (most frequent)
--Logistic Regression
+- Logistic Regression
--Decision Tree
+- Decision Tree
--Random Forest
+- Random Forest

 All models were implemented using a unified preprocessing pipeline with:
--Standardization of numeric features
+- Standardization of numeric features
--One-hot encoding of categorical variables
+- One-hot encoding of categorical variables
--Stratified train/test split (80/20)
+- Stratified train/test split (80/20)

 ### Hyperparameter Tuning
 Given its strong baseline performance, Random Forest was further optimized using 5-fold cross-validation and macro F1 scoring.
 A reasonable but non-exhaustive grid was used to balance runtime and performance gains.